No3371/StatePatternCSharp/README.md

 ### PopupStates

 PopupStates are like fire-and-forget states, there's no state transition.
-There's no limit on how many & what type of PopupStates is active at same time.
+There's no limit on how many & what type of PopupStates is active at the same time.

-It's a good for fit for something related to the your subject, but is simple/transient.
+It's a good fit for something related to the subject but is simple/transient.
 For example, debuffs in RPG games.

-At some degree it also allows multi states at same time.
-But if you really needs that, consider trying out `MultiTrackStateMachine` which has "SideTracks" alongside the main State.
+To some degree, it also allows multi states at the same time.
+But if you really need that, consider trying out `MultiTrackStateMachine` which has "SideTracks" alongside the main State.

 (It's inspired by...
 Moodlets, from Sims4, when something happens your sim gets a mood; A mood is of some type of emotion and has a reason; The mood ends after some time or due to something happens.)

 ### Debug The Transitions
-To log the state transitition, subscribe to the string delegate `StateMachine<T>.DebugOutput`.
+To log state transitions, subscribe to the string delegate `StateMachine<T>.DebugOutput`.

 ## FAQ
-- The abstract methods in States are so annoything!
+- The abstract methods in States are so annoying!
 How would I type all those for every state?

-    This is actually the simplest yet usable interface I found.
-I personally use IDE (VSCode + Omnisharp) to populate stuff in less then a second so it's not a deal IMO.
+    This is actually the simplest yet most usable interface I figured.
+I personally use IDE (VSCode + Omnisharp) to populate stuff in less than a second so it's not a deal IMO.

-- Why States are sub classes of StateMachines?
+- Why States are sub-classes of StateMachines?

     The framework is built around generic, I explored the design several times and there's no better option for this framework until I find a better solution of nested generic parameters.

-- What is context?
+- What is Context?
 What is Target?

-    Context and Target indicate same thing: the subject controlled by the state machine, to the states, it's Context; to the state machine, it's the Target.
+    Context and Target indicate the same thing: the subject controlled by the state machine, to the states, it's Context; to the state machine, it's the Target.

 - Is `StateMachine` thread-safe?

     It's not.
-At the moment I believe the best multi-threaded usage will be like a StateMachine only gets updated by 1 thread (One thread to many machines).
+At the moment I believe the best multi-threaded usage will be like every StateMachine only gets updated by 1 thread (One thread to many machines).

 ## Examples

 ### Double Jumping

-This example shows how to easily create a double-jump behaviour with only 3 states.
+This example shows how to easily create a double-jump behavior with only 3 states.

 ```csharp
 public class Jumping : StateMachine<Movement>.State